Kiwi-ux/ELK-Stack/README.md

 - Which URL do you navigate to in order to check that the ELK server is running?
 	* http://[Elk_VM_Public_IP]:5601/app/kibana

-As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc:
+Specific commands the user will need to run to download the playbook, update the files, etc:
 * ansible-playbook install-elk.yml
 * ansible-playbook filebeat-playbook.yml
 * ansible-playboot metricbeat-playbook.yml